collectionspace/cspace_django_project/fixtures/README.md

 (venv)[app_webapps@cspace-prod-01 pahma]$ cp fixtures/*.json /tmp
 (venv)[app_webapps@cspace-prod-01 pahma]$

-# Now, on our local machine:
+# Now, on our local machine, we copy it into our local clone/fork of the config repo.
+Note that each tenant has
+# its own version of these .json files.

-$ cd ..../<project>/fixtures
+$ cd ..../django_example_config/pahma
-fixtures $ scp cspace-prod.cspace.berkeley.edu:/tmp/*.json .
+pahma $ scp cspace-prod.cspace.berkeley.edu:/tmp/*.json .
 internalApp.json                                                                  100%  472     0.5KB/s   00:00
 searchApp.json                                                                    100%   10KB  10.1KB/s   00:01
 toolboxApp.json                                                                   100%  206     0.2KB/s   00:00